amandardz/Google-Books-Search/README.md

 # Google-Books-Search

 ## Description
-This application allows for users to search for books using the Google Books API.
+A MERN application that queries and displays books based on searches.
+Utilizing Node, Express, and MongoDB to store books saved to review or purchase later.

 ## Deployed Site
 https://evening-wave-52045.herokuapp.com/